Biosimilars Initiative for Prescribers

 |Phase One: May 27, 2019 — November 25, 2019|

 *At this time, Erelzi is the only etanercept biosimilar with an approved indication for psoriatic arthritis.

 Patients using Enbrel for plaque psoriasis are not affected at this time.

-Phase two runs between September 5, 2019 and March 5, 2020.
-Patients taking Remicade for Crohn’s disease or ulcerative colitis will be switched to the biosimilar versions shown below.
+Phase Two ran between September 5, 2019 and March 5, 2020.
+Patients taking Remicade for Crohn’s disease or ulcerative colitis were switched to the biosimilar versions shown below.